Omar3yyad25/Omar3yyad25/README.md

 ## Get in Touch

 I believe that collaboration is the key to unlocking the full potential of technology.
-If you'd like to connect, collaborate, or discuss exciting opportunities, feel free to reach out to me through [my website](https://www.omarayyad.tech) or connect with me on [LinkedIn](https://www.linkedin.com/in/omar-ayyad/).
+If you'd like to connect, collaborate, or discuss exciting opportunities, feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/omar-ayyad/).

 You can also drop me an email at s-omar.ayyad@zewailcity.edu.eg.
 Let's code, innovate, and build a better future together! 🚀